iProB1/ImNation/README.md

 - [discord server](https://discord.gg/t4MvGyMSM3) for suggest etc
 - ImNation for you to make your menu looks better!
 - **dont forget to star, fork for support**
+- i will delete src and redo later

 # Info
 - not complicated like others, clean code